Britain, slavery and unfinished business | DW | 17.06.2020

 The number of people shipped in the "Triangular trade" was so huge that enslaved Africans became the most numerous Old World immigrants in North America in the late 18th century.
 But far more slaves were taken to South America

-The trade gave a big stimulus to the insurance industry and slave traders' need for large amounts of credit was also significant in the establishment of a number of the country's largest banks.
-Lloyd's of London, Barclay's Bank and the Bank of England all have some connection to the consolidation or expansion of British slavery, Hanley notes.
+The trade gave a big stimulus to the insurance industry.
+Slave traders' need for large amounts of credit was also significant in the establishment of a number of the country's largest banks; Lloyd's of London, Barclay's Bank and the Bank of England all have some connection to the consolidation or expansion of British slavery, Hanley notes.

 Edward Colston, whose status was pulled down in Bristol, left a large endowment to the Society of Merchant Venturers, an organization which was instrumental in developing the Great Western Railway during the Victorian period.
 "Indeed, much of the financing of the railroads, that beloved symbol of Victorian industrial progress, has been linked to the compensation payouts given to slave owners," says Hanley.